brianneryan/Ada-Application-Questions/README.md

 Essay Questions

 #####1.
+Programming incorporates so much of what I am passionate about.
+I was in a puzzle store, chatting with another customer about our mutual love of 3D puzzles, when he asked me why I don’t do what he does for a living--coding.
+He described it as it’s own very complex sort of puzzle, but unlike the “Bamboozler” puzzles we had been perusing in the store, there could be innumerable solutions.

+The idea that coding could be more fun than a Rubik’s cube struck me as a highly dubious claim, but prompted me to begin downloading coding Apps on my phone, and playing with them in my spare time.
+It didn’t take long before I realized the incredible capacity for creativity, not just in the finished product, but in the _process_ of programming itself.
+Programming could be an application for my creative skills, and simultaneously a challenge to my spatial reasoning capacity—_the dream_!
+I find this prospect very exciting, so I have since been playing with resources online, following tutorials, and trying to learn as much as possible.
+Admittedly, free-time exploration through these resources and those provided on Ada’s website is pretty much the extent of my exposure.

+I am a quick and motivated learner, however, and believe that if admitted to the program, I could independently prepare myself to begin classes.
+Once a student in the program, I would be _intensely_ dedicated.
+My work ethic, I believe, would compensate for any deficits in prerequisite skills.

 #####2.
 While I love my current job, I feel like could be putting my creative skills to better use.